Scholarship information | Current award recipients | Past award recipients

 Currently, Chloe is a Library Technician at Anaheim Public Library, and often finds herself on the Bookmobile, making her way into less fortunate neighborhoods in order to provide easy and convenient access to the library’s services.
 She is also actively seeking new ways of reaching local youth through programming with the Teen & Young Adult Department, organizing activities and events that aim to reach young people and garner interest in reading and socializing.
 Connecting with her community taught her that delivering public services is an important way to combat social exclusion and marginalization.
 Ultimately, her professional goal is to obtain an MLIS to further the empowerment of communities through information resources and creating a means for lifelong intellectual growth.

-The 2017 scholarship application period will be announced soon.
+The 2017 scholarship application period has closed.

 - be US citizens (or permanent US residents) and permanent California residents;